jcervas/teaching/2023-2024/class-cmu-84-352/syllabus.md

 unexpected situations may occur, a late submission policy is in place.
 Assignments turned in within 48 hours of the deadline are eligible for a maximum of 90% of the total grade.
-If you anticipate a delay beyond this 48-hour period, please inform TA Claire promptly by emailing
+If you anticipate a delay beyond this 48-hour period, please inform TA Elijah promptly by emailing
-<cpilcher@andrew.cmu.edu>, and make sure to include me in the
+<elijahd@andrew.cmu.edu>, and make sure to include me in the
 communication by CC’ing <cervas@cmu.edu>.
 Note that this policy does not apply to in-class exercises.